 One of the hallmarks of a Perelman education is our students’ uncanny ability to express themselves so thoughtfully and persuasively – to communicate an idea, to speak up, to have a voice.
 That stellar skill is rooted in our outstanding language arts curriculum, in which kids develop a lifelong passion for reading and writing.

 Our wonderful faculty – both General Studies and Learning/Reading Specialists – is trained at Columbia University to teach writing.
 Together, teachers analyze students’ work, collaborating on ways to enhance each child’s experience.
-Our highly acclaimed Writing Workshop program encourages students to embrace the joy, creativity and purpose of storytelling.
+Our highly acclaimed Writing Workshop program encourages students to embrace the joy, creativity and purpose of.

-Our kids are also voracious readers, devouring folktales, poetry and non-fiction.
+Our kids are also, devouring folktales, poetry and non-fiction.
 Leveraging their rich knowledge of stories developed from studying Torah, they gain a broader comprehension of literature.
 They make astounding connections between Abraham and Agamemnon, Jefferson and Angelou.

 Math students learn through “classroom economy,” receiving income for things like completing homework and paying for rent, tuition and taxes.
 They participate in incentives and student-run sales – managing merchandise and providing services, from making personalized bracelets to designing glitter decals.

-A Perelman education is powered by in-depth knowledge of ancient texts and Hebrew and a lifelong love for Israel.
+A Perelman education is powered by in-depth knowledge of and a lifelong love for Israel.
 Because they study centuries-old wisdom, law, philosophy, commentary and history – and because they question, analyze and think in Hebrew – our kids better synthesize complex information in other subjects, too.